teealia/Programming-Assignment-3/README.md

 Problem 1)

 First let's address Minotaur's initial plan and what went wrong:
-"The servants realized at the end of the day that they had more presents than “Thank you” notes" this problem came from the the unorganized manner the servants were adding gifts to the chain and writing thank you cards.
+"The servants realized at the end of the day that they had more presents than “Thank you” notes" this problem came from the the unorganized manner the servants were adding gifts to the chain and writing thank you cards and removing/setting aside presents.
+Multiple thank you cards were written for some presents.

 For my implementation, I chose to implemment my concurrent linked list with a ConcurrentLinkedQueue in order to ensure a lock free and wait-free implementation.
 My threads alternate task and whenever a task is taken the altTask flag is changed so the next servant takes on the otheer tasks.
 With task 1, servants search for present in the "bag" (Hashset) in ID order and adds the present to the ordered chain